maoosi/prisma-appsync/docs/guides/getting-started.md

 - **Prisma-AppSync Client**, a TypeScript client (think of it as Prisma Client on steroids) ready to use within the API resolver function.
 Capable to handle CRUD operations with a single line of code, it also give access to advanced features for securing, extending and customising the API.

-- **Prisma-AppSync Generator**, who's role is to parse the `prisma.schema` file, generate the Client, generate files for AWS AppSync (Schema + Resolver mapping settings), and generate the API documentation.
+- **Prisma-AppSync Generator**, who's role is to parse the `schema.prisma` file, generate the Client, generate files for AWS AppSync (Schema + Resolver mapping settings), and generate the API documentation.

 - **Prisma-AppSync Boilerplate**, made of an AWS CDK template and a sample Lambda Function (Direct Lambda Resolver for AppSync), both designed to help get started with integration and deployement.